Buena Vista Disc Frame Set

 - Sport touring geometry

-- Rack and fender eyelets
+- Rear rack and fender eyelets

 - Tange/IRD Sliding dropouts allows for geared and single speed drivetrains